kkipngenokoech/100_days_of_code/RUBYONRAILS/ActiveRecord.md

 Active Record is, to put it inelegantly, the gem that takes care of all the database stuff.
 It’s known as an “ORM”.

 ORM stands for Object-Relational-Mapping.
 It basically means that Active Record takes data which is stored in a database table using rows and columns, which needs to be modified or retrieved by writing SQL statements (if you’re using a SQL database), and it lets you interact with that data as though it was a normal Ruby object.

+Active records will do the hard work of connecting you to your database.

 ## RAILS MODELS